Liam Gallagher: 2020–2024: C'mon You Know and Liam Gallagher & John Squire

-C'mon You Know (2021–present)

 On 1 October 2021, Gallagher announced that he would be releasing a third solo album, titled C'mon You Know, on 27 May 2022.
 Gallagher performed at Knebworth Park on 3 and 4 June 2022, nearly 26 years after he performed there with Oasis.
 On 11 October, Gallagher announced that he would also perform at the Etihad Stadium in Manchester on 1 June and Hampden Park in Glasgow on 26 June 2022.

-On 20 January 2022, Gallagher announced that the first single to be released from C'mon You Know would be "Everything's Electric" co-written by Dave Grohl—who also provided drums—and Greg Kurstin.
+On 20 January 2022, Gallagher announced that the first single to be released from C'mon You Know would be "Everything's Electric" co-written by Friedrich Kunath, Dave Grohl—who also provided drums—and Greg Kurstin.
 The track was released on 4 February 2022.
 Gallagher performed "Everything's Electric" at the 42nd Brit Awards on 8 February 2022.
-It debuted at number 18 on the UK Singles Chart Top 100, making it Gallagher's highest charting solo single to date.
-It debuted at number 1 on the UK Singles Sales Chart.
+It debuted at number 18 on the UK Singles Chart Top 100 and debuted at number 1 on the UK Singles Sales Chart.
 The album's title track was released on 1 April.
 The album's third single "Better Days" was released 22 April with the song's proceeds going to War Child.
 The album's fourth single "Diamond In The Dark" was released on 26 May.

 On 17 March, Gallagher announced that he would be releasing his Down By The River Thames performance as his second solo live album.
 It was released on 27 May 2022, the same day as C'mon You Know.
 On 3 and 4 June, Gallagher performed at Knebworth Festival in Hertfordshire.
 The concerts were performed on two consecutive nights which coincided with C'mon You Know becoming a number-one album in the UK national charts.

 On 29 July, Gallagher released his second EP, Diamond In The Dark, which features a cover of "Bless You", originally recorded by John Lennon.
 On 10 October 2022, Gallagher released a fifth single from the album titled "Too Good For Giving Up" in partnership with mental health organisation Talk Club UK.

+On 16 October 2023, Gallagher announced that he would do a tour to mark the thirtieth anniversary of Definitely Maybe in June 2024 where he would perform the album in its entirety alongside some of B-sides from the album's singles.
+On 21 November 2023, Gallagher announced that he would headline TRNSMT on 12 July 2024.

+In 2024, Gallagher collaborated with ex-Stone Roses guitarist John Squire on the album Liam Gallagher & John Squire, which was released on 1 March 2024; the album was preceded by the singles "Just Another Rainbow" and "Mars to Liverpool".
+Squire and Gallagher announced a tour on 26 January 2024.